The world-medium cannot be an empty space

 11

-As in Figure 10, the tetrahedron can be seen in the upper left as a 3D to 4D isometry.
-The octahedron is shown here in larger format as a 3D isometry (4D cannot be represented otherwise) in the + phase of spatial oscillation.
-There, the height of the pyramids (blue lines as a base triangle) has a positive value.
-A closer look reveals that this height, as an amplitude + or - relative to the octahedron, is bigger than in the one of tetrahedron.
-This shows that energies from higher dimensions always act at the center of the octahedron.
-The energies in D(n+1) space in the tetrahedra are normally neutralized to zero (the scale of the matrix adjusts).
-However, it appears that specific energy quantities never change, which makes the lifetime of a proton appear infinite.
+A closer look reveals that this height, expressed as an amplitude plus or minus, is larger for the octahedron than for the tetrahedron.
+This demonstrates that energies from higher dimensions always act toward the center of the octahedron.
+The energies in D(n+1) space are normally neutralized to zero in the tetrahedra (the scale of the matrix adjusts).
+However, it appears that specific energy quantities never change, making the lifetime of a proton appear infinite.

 pix 12